Matrimonial Causes Act 1864

 The Matrimonial Causes Act 1864 (27 & 28 Vict. c.
 44) was an act of the Parliament of the United Kingdom.
 The act reduced the powers of women deserted by their husbands to protect their property and income from him or any of his creditors.
 The act received royal assent on 14 July 1864.

 Provisions

 Women had been granted the ability to protect their property and earnings from a husband that had deserted them or his creditors in the Matrimonial Causes Act 1857 by applying to a police magistrate, a justice in the petty sessions or the Court for Divorce and Matrimonial Cases.

 The provisions of the act included allowing husbands who had deserted their wives or creditors of those husbands to apply to a court to have an order that the wife had placed to protect her property or earnings from her husband and his creditors discharged.

 Subsequent developments

 The whole act was repealed by section 34(1) of, and schedule 2 to, the Administration of Justice Act 1965.
+The Administration of Justice Act 1965 (Commencement No. 1) Order 1965 (SI 1965/706) provided that this repeal would take effect on 27 April 1965.